nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 6. `PatientAdd.execute()` will call the function in `PatientList.add()`

-7. `PatientList.add()` will instantiate a new Patient object and add it to the ArrayList<Patient> PatientList. which contains all the Patient Objects.
+7. `PatientList.add()` will instantiate a new Patient object and add it to the ArrayList<Patient> PatientList, which contains all the Patient Objects.

 **Saving Patient Objects into .txt file**